Western Avenue (Chicago): Transportation

 Western Avenue is serviced by many CTA bus and "L" routes.

-The street is serviced by multiple "L" lines: the Brown Line (as Western), the Orange Line (as Western), the Pink Line (as Western), and the Blue Line (as Western on both the O'Hare and Forest Park branches).
-On Metra, the BNSF Line serves Western Avenue at 18th Street; the North Central Service and the Milwaukee District lines (West and North) indirectly serve Western Avenue at Hubbard Street.
+The street is serviced by multiple "L" lines: the Brown Line at Eastwood Avenue, the Orange Line at 49th Street, the Pink Line at 21st Street, and twice on the Blue Line at Milwaukee Avenue and the Eisenhower Expressway.
+On Metra, the BNSF Line serves Western Avenue at 18th Street; the North Central Service and the Milwaukee District lines (West and North) serve Western Avenue at Hubbard Street.
 The Blue Island–Vermont Street station on both the Rock Island District and the Metra Electric District (Blue Island branch) is a few blocks east of Western Avenue in Blue Island.

 There are three CTA buses that run along Western Avenue.
 The main bus route along Western Avenue is 49 Western, which runs 24/7 from Berwyn Avenue in Lincoln Square to 79th Street in Ashburn.
 The entire bus route is complemented by the X49 Western Express, a weekday rush hour express service.
 The 49B North Western runs from Howard Street at the city's northern border to Leland Avenue, where it connects to a Brown Line station.
 The 349 South Western bus route, which is operated by Pace, has completely replaced CTA service on the former 49A South Western route.
 This route runs from 79th Street in Chicago to the Pace Harvey Transportation Center in Harvey, Illinois.